3coins/glowing-potato/README.md

 # glowing-potato
-Empty repo to test GitHub features
+A code-less repo to test GitHub features.